 Twitter is a micro-blogging platform.
 It lets you update your status and lets the whole world know what you are up to.
 There are millions of Twitter-addicts all over the world, and the number of active users has increased by 900% in the past year.
-Companies can also use it to promote themselves.
+Twitter marketing is something companies can also use to promote themselves.

 On Twitter you will have people “following” you, and you will be “following” others.
 “Following” is being updated every time a new post is added to one of your contacts’ profiles.
 Being followed is the same; every time you have something to add, all your “followers” will be updated.
 The more people that follow you, the more exposure your business will get.
 But it’s not about adding as many people as you can to your friends list.
 You need to be smart about building your follower base.